 Basic Data Types

-Go has three basic data types: boolean, numeric and string.
-Each data type has a zero value that is automatically assigned when a variable is declared without an initial value.
+Go has three basic data types: boolean, numeric, and string.
+Each type has a zero value that is assigned when a variable is declared without initialization.

 Boolean